MarkJelic/TEC-1G/Documentation/Functional Description.md

 ### Memory Address Decoders

 U3 acts as a memory address decoder, providng select lines for eech 16k memory block.
-.

 D1, D2 and R11 form a NOR gate to create a select signal to the MMU indicating the bottom 32k is being accessed.

-U4 acts as a 7-input comparitor, detecting if the bottom 2k of memory is being accessed (A11 to A15 must be all low), but only when /SHADOW is active (also low).
+U4 acts as a 7-input comparitor, detecting if the bottom 2k of memory is being accessed: A11 to A15 must be all low, but only when /SHADOW is also active (also low).
 This signal is used as another input to the MMU.

-If /SHADOW is low, the comparitor outputs (on pin 19) a low whenever memory in the first 2k 000h to 07ffh is accessed.
+If /SHADOW is low, U4 outputs (on pin 19) a low whenever memory in the first 2k 000h to 07ffh is accessed.
 If /SHADOW is high, the output is always high.

 ### Memory Management Unit (MMU)

-U5A, B and C and U6 A, B and D form a simple MMU controling the Bank 0, 1 and 3 /Chip Select lines for the memory chips.
+U5A, B & C and U6 A, B & D form a simple MMU controlling the Bank 0, 1 and 3 /Chip Select lines for the memory chips U7 and U8.

 Note that Bank 2 is not part of the MMU and appears at address 8000h to BFFFh at all times.